Patagonia Black Hole Cubes Review

 Full Review

-As Patagonia puts it, these “super-burly gear cubes” are really just that—super-burly.
+As Patagonia puts it, these “burly” cubes are really just that—super-burly.
 They’ve helped us get extra organized on the road while giving quick-grab access to whatever we need in our bags at the moment.
-We’ve also found it helpful to keep one of these filled with your airport essentials, so if you’re stowing your bag underneath the seat in-front of you, you can just utilize the grab handle, pull it out from your pack and keep things neat for the remainder of your flight.
+We’ve also found it helpful to keep one of these filled with your airport essentials, so if you’re stowing your bag under the seat in front of you, you can just use the grab handle, pull it out of your pack, and keep things neat for the remainder of your flight.
+Otherwise, you might be able to fit a week’s worth of clothing in two or three of them, depending on your gear.
+Just make sure the extra ounces from the packing cube don’t throw you over your airline’s weight limit.

 Usage Timeline